elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/while-for-loop.md

 ---

-### What is a For-Loop inline variable declaration?
+### What is a for-Loop inline variable declaration?

 <details>
   <summary><strong>View Answer:</strong></summary>